Ananda Kentish Coomaraswamy Book Prize

 The prize recognizes a distinguished scholarly monograph beyond the author or authors’ first monograph or published research project.
 First monographs should be submitted for the Bernard S. Cohn Prize.

 Guidelines for Submission

-- Nominated books must be original, scholarly, nonfiction works with a 2018 copyright date, and must be the first publication of this text in English anywhere in the world.
+- Nominated books for the 2024 Coomaraswamy Prize must be original, scholarly, nonfiction works with a 2022 copyright date, and must be the first publication of this text in English anywhere in the world.

 - The book’s subject matter must deal with South Asia (India, Pakistan, Nepal, Afghanistan, Sri Lanka, Bangladesh).

 - Works are not eligible if they are reference works, exhibition catalogs, textbooks, essay collections, poetry, fiction, memoirs, or autobiographies.

 - Translations will be eligible only if they include a substantial introduction, annotation, or critical apparatus.

 - Co-authored books are eligible; edited volumes of essays are not.